Konstantin Kurylenko: The Handball Player vs. Olga Kurylenko’s Father — They’re Not the Same Person

 Early Life & Background

-Kostyantyn Kurylenko was born in Ukraine during the Soviet era, likely in the 1970s or early 1980s, based on his playing career timeline.
-He grew up in a region where handball had deep roots, particularly in cities like Zaporizhzhia, which became a powerhouse for the sport after Ukraine gained independence in 1991.
+Kostyantyn Kurylenko was born around 1980 in Zaporozhye, a major industrial city in southeastern Ukraine that was part of the Soviet Union at the time.
+He grew up in a region where handball had deep roots—Zaporizhye became a powerhouse for the sport after Ukraine gained independence in 1991.

 The name appears in multiple forms depending on the language.
 Ukrainian records list him as Kostyantyn (Костянтин).
 Russian transliterations show Konstantin.
-English sports databases sometimes drop the “y” and spell the surname as Kurilenko.
+English sports databases sometimes spell the surname as Kurilenko without the “y.”
 These variations make tracking his career across different sources frustrating for researchers.

 Career & Public Spotlight